pulumi/docs/reference/pkg/python/pulumi_aws/ses/index.md

 <dl class="attribute">
 <dt id="pulumi_aws.ses.MailFrom.behavior_on_mx_failure">
 <code class="descname">behavior_on_mx_failure</code><em class="property"> = None</em><a class="headerlink" href="#pulumi_aws.ses.MailFrom.behavior_on_mx_failure" title="Permalink to this definition">¶</a></dt>
 <dd><p>The action that you want Amazon SES to take if it cannot successfully read the required MX record when you send an email.
-Defaults to <cite>UseDefaultValue</cite>.
-See the [SES API documentation](<a class="reference external" href="https://docs.aws.amazon.com/ses/latest/APIReference/API_SetIdentityMailFromDomain.html">https://docs.aws.amazon.com/ses/latest/APIReference/API_SetIdentityMailFromDomain.html</a>) for more information.</p>
+Defaults to <code class="docutils literal notranslate"><span class="pre">UseDefaultValue</span></code>.
+See the <a class="reference external" href="https://docs.aws.amazon.com/ses/latest/APIReference/API_SetIdentityMailFromDomain.html">SES API documentation</a> for more information.</p>
 </dd></dl>

 <dl class="attribute">